davidlaprade/davidlaprade.github.io/_posts/2015-09-21-learn-vim-at-work.md

-Learning vim is daunting.
-Many people find it hard to make the switch from a text editor like Sublime -- so hard, and so time-consuming, that they feel they can't justify doing it while at work.
-I don't think it has to be that way.
-I learned vim largely while at work, and I don't think my productivity took a hit while I did it.
-This is how I managed.
+---
+title: "Learn Vim at Work"
+excerpt: "Learning vim is daunting.
+It kills your productivity for at least a full week.
+So how can anyone justify learning it while at work?
+This is how I did it."
+---

+Here's how to learn vim at work without killing your productivity.

 ### 0. Setup some bare-bones configs
 Otherwise vim can be quite unpleasant to use.